 When it comes to insuring a Ram 1500, the trim level can significantly influence the insurance rates.
 Different trims come with various features, safety equipment and price points, which contribute to the insurance cost.

-The table below shows the average yearly insurance costs for different trims of the Ram 1500.
+The table below shows the average annual insurance premiums for various trims of the Ram 1500.

 Vehicle trimAnnual ratesSix-month ratesMonthly rates